 - Anyone seeking a reasonable accommodation must submit a verbal request and/or a written request using the Department’s Reasonable Accommodation Form (Form RA-01 Part A).
 Copies of this form may be printed from the Department’s website or a copy may be obtained by contacting the ADA/504/508 Coordinator.

 - The completed form will then be submitted to his or her immediate supervisor.
 The form must also include any available documentation supporting the stated need based upon a disability.
 This request form starts the documentation process and the Supervisor will create a file and will document the Reasonable Accommodation process.
 When the request requires higher administrative approval or the Division feels the request would be better suited with the Civil Rights Division, the immediate supervisor will review the request and forward it with a written recommendation to the Division Manager within two (2) business days of receiving the request.
 The Division Manager will then refer the request to the ADA/504/508 Coordinator in writing.
-Therefore, the Coordinator will continue with the accommodation process.
+Thereafter, the Coordinator will continue with the accommodation process.

 - After documentation has been obtained, the supervisor or manager will decide upon the request utilizing the interactive process.
 This process includes:

-- analysis of the particular job to determine its purpose and essential functions,
+- Analysis of the particular job to determine its purpose and essential functions.

-- a consultation with the employee to ascertain the precise job-related limitations imposed by the individual’s disability and how those limitation could be overcome with a reasonable accommodation,
+- A consultation with the employee to ascertain the precise job-related limitations imposed by the individual’s disability and how those limitation could be overcome with a reasonable accommodation.

-- overall needs of the office.
+- The overall needs of the office.

 Communication is a priority throughout the entire process, but particularly where the specific limitation, problem, or barrier is unclear; or where the parties are considering different forms of reasonable accommodation.
 Both the individual making the request and the decision maker should work together to identify effective accommodations.
 The accommodation need not be the most expensive, nor must it be exactly what the employee requests, but it must be effective.